An equivariant index theorem for hypoelliptic operators: Introduction

+The point of view developed in this paper completely avoids the use of Hopf algebras and gives in fact a more general index theorem.
+Moreover, it leads as a corollary to a direct identification of Connes-Moscovici's transverse index in terms of characteristic classes in equivariant cohomology, without further assumption. \\

-This paper deals with the index theory of certain equivariant hypoelliptic operators on foliated manifolds.
-Our motivation partly comes from the Connes-Moscovici \emph{transverse} index theorem in \cite{CM1995}.
-We let $(M, V)$ be a (possibly non-compact) foliated manifold.
+We let $(M, V)$ be a (not necessarily compact) foliated manifold.
 To such a foliation is canonically associated the algebra $\Psi_{H,c}(M)$ of (compactly-supported) \emph{Heisenberg} pseudodifferential operators.
-The latter is a modification of the classical algebra of pseudodifferential operators, in which the vector fields tangent to the leaves of the foliation are of order 1, while the transverse vector fields are of order $\leq 2$.
+The latter is a modification of the algebra of classical pseudodifferential operators, in which the vector fields tangent to the leaves of the foliation are of order 1, while the transverse vector fields are of order $\leq 2$.
 Let $G\subset \Diff(M)$ denote a discrete group of diffeomorphisms on $M$ mapping leaves to leaves.
-Then $G$ naturally acts on the algebra $\Psi_{H,c}(M)$ by automorphisms, and the crossed-product $\Psi_{H,c}(M)\rtimes G$ is defined.
-We write any element $P \in \Psi_{H,c}(M) \rtimes G$ as a finite sum
+Then $G$ naturally acts on the algebra $\Psi_{H,c}(M)$ by automorphisms, and the algebraic crossed product $\Psi_{H,c}(M)\rtimes G$ is defined.
+We write any element $P \in \Psi_{H,c}(M) \rtimes G$ as a sum

-Remark that $P$ is naturally represented as a linear operator $\sum P_g \circ U_g : C^{\infty}_c(M) \longrightarrow \cinf_c(M)$, where $U_g$ acts as the shift operator $U_g(f)(x) = f(x \cdot g)$, for every $f\in \cinfc(M)$ and $x \in M$.
-Thus $P$ is far from being pseudodifferential in general, and belongs to the larger class of Fourier integral operators.
-At least at the algebraic level (see however the work of Savin and Sternin \cite{SS}), the index theory of such operators amounts to describe the $K$-theory/cyclic homology excision maps associated to the short exact sequence of algebras
+where only finitely many coefficients $P_g\in \Psi_{H,c}(M)$ are non-zero.
+Notice that $P$ is naturally represented as a linear operator $\sum P_g \circ U_g : C^{\infty}_c(M) \longrightarrow \cinf_c(M)$, where $U_g$ acts as the shift operator $U_g(f)(x) = f(x \cdot g)$, for every $f\in \cinfc(M)$ and $x \in M$.
+Thus $P$ is far from being pseudodifferential in general, but belongs to the larger class of Fourier integral operators.
+At least at the algebraic level (see however the work of Savin and Sternin \cite{SS}), the index theory of such operators amounts to describing the $K$-theory/cyclic homology excision maps associated to the short exact sequence of algebras

-where $\Psi^{-\infty}_c(M)\subset \Psi_{H,c}^{0}(M)$ is the two-sided ideal of smoothing operators in the algebra of order $\leq 0$ Heisenberg pseudodifferential operators, and $S_{H,c}^{0}(M) = \Psi_{H,c}^{0}(M)/\Psi^{-\infty}_c(M)$ is the quotient algebra of formal Heisenberg symbols.
+where $\Psi^{-\infty}_c(M)\subset \Psi_{H,c}^{0}(M)$ is the two-sided ideal of smoothing operators in the algebra of order $\leq 0$ Heisenberg pseudodifferential operators, and $\S_{H,c}^{0}(M) = \Psi_{H,c}^{0}(M)/\Psi^{-\infty}_c(M)$ is the quotient algebra of formal Heisenberg symbols.
 Let $\Tr_{[1]}$ be the trace on $\Psi_{c}^{-\infty}(M) \rtimes G$ obtained from the usual trace on $\Psi_{c}^{-\infty}(M)$ by localization at the unit of $G$ :

 We will mainly be interested in the image of $\Tr_{[1]}$ under the excision map in periodic cyclic cohomology $\partial: \HP^0(\Psi_{c}^{-\infty}(M) \rtimes G) \to \HP^1(\S_{H,c}(M) \rtimes G)$.